Program of Laboratory Animal Resources (PLAR)

 The husbandry staff has years of experience with a wide range of laboratory animals.
 A veterinary specialist is available to assist with technical and surgical procedures.
 All staff members are encouraged to be AALAS certified and participate in district AALAS meetings.
 The Spokane vivaria have a full-time lab animal veterinarian on staff.

-The major equipment available but not limited to includes lVlS imaging unit, irradiator, intravitreal microscope, isoflurane vaporizers, biosafety cabinets, fume hoods, pass-thru autoclave, and Bioquell unit for decontamination with vaporized hydrogen peroxide.
+The major equipment available includes lVlS imaging unit, irradiator, intravitreal microscope, isoflurane vaporizers, biosafety cabinets, fume hoods, pass-thru autoclave, and Bioquell unit for decontamination with vaporized hydrogen peroxide.
 The facility has the capacity and potential for significant research growth on campus.